Ten Things to Think About Before Signing a Construction Contract

 Determine whether there are late payment penalties and if they are reasonable.

 5. Material Terms

-If you and the other party have an understanding of the goods or services, make sure that the particular terms are in a written contract.
+If you and the other party have an understanding of the construction materials, make sure that the particular terms are in a written contract.

-For example, if you have agreed to make a collection of dresses out of silk-like polyester, then it should be in the contract.
+For example, if you have agreed to use a particular tile for the bathroom, then it should be in the contract.
 This will help you make your point should the buyer demand that the dresses were supposed to be made of silk.